pfheatwole/thesis/source/canopy_geometry.rst

    profile at specific points along the span.

-..
-Designing with wing sections

-* The first step of designing a wing using sections is to specify the scale, position, and orientation of the sections.

-* What is a *section index*?

 Scale
 -----

+* The *scale* of a section is the scaling factor to produce the section profile from a normalized airfoil curve.

 * How do you specify scale?